yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/06-text-alignment/README.md

 }
 ```

-We’ll introduce an `updateText` method that updates the text element’s text content and alignment and can be used in `createVisual` and `updateVisual`.
+We’ll introduce an `updateText` method that updates the text element’s text content and alignment and can be used in [createVisual](https://docs.yworks.com/yfileshtml/api/LabelStyleBase#createVisual) and [updateVisual](https://docs.yworks.com/yfileshtml/api/LabelStyleBase#updateVisual).

 ```
 private updateText(